-After my first ceramics course back in college, I was hooked.
+After my first ceramics course back in college, I fell in love with ceramics.
 I couldn’t imagine a better afternoon than one spent in the studio, listening to soft music, rain or shine.
 It’s been one of the most relaxing and meditative experiences I’ve had with art.
-I found my first wheel thrown pottery class to be even more calming, but it was not without its challenges.
+The next ceramics class I took, a wheel thrown pottery class, had me hooked.
+Though, it was not without its challenges.

-While ceramics can seem intimidating it is made up of a community of very kind and calm individuals, and many who are hobbyists as well!
-When you take your first course you’ll most likely meet a group with a mix of experiences, some who have been going to the studio for years, others who are complete beginners.
+While ceramics can seem intimidating, this artform comes with a community of very kind and calm individuals, and many who are hobbyists rather than practicing ceramicists.
+When you take your first course, you’ll most likely be in a group with a mix of experiences, some who have been going to the studio for years, and others who are complete beginners.
 This always makes for a very welcoming environment.
-Many studios also offer courses strictly for those who are beginners or one off classes to learn a specific skill!
+Many studios also offer courses strictly for those who are beginners or one-off classes to learn a specific skill.

-In 2022 I decided to take a wheel thrown pottery class.
-Years prior, in college, I took my first ceramics course where we learned to hand build, make coil pots, and make pinch pots, but I never used the wheel before, or even thought about it as an option.
-I can’t move my feet due to an accident, and that kept me from considering wheel thrown pottery for some time.
+In 2022, I decided to take a wheel-throwing pottery class.
+Years prior, in college, I took my first ceramics course where we learned to hand build, make coil pots, and make pinch pots, but I had never used the wheel before, or even thought about it as an option.
+I can’t move my feet due to an accident, and that kept me from considering wheel-thrown pottery for some time.
 But I found a local studio, asked if they had an accessible wheel, and lo and behold I was back in the studio after almost 6 years.
-(If I can do it, so can you!!)

 About Ceramics

 With limited mobility, I use the wheel a bit differently than most.
-Instead of using the foot petal on the floor, it would be raised, sit on my right side, and I’d use my hand to adjust the speed of the wheel.
-Our first class I was so afraid that it wouldn’t work, that I wouldn’t be able to indulge in this side of ceramics.
-Ultimately my challenges came not from my limited mobility, but simply from being new to the wheel.
+Instead of using the foot pedal on the floor, the pedal is raised, sitting on my right side, and I simply use my hand to adjust the speed at which the wheel spins.
+In the first class, I was so afraid that it wouldn’t work, that I wouldn’t be able to indulge in this side of ceramics.
+Ultimately, my challenges came not from my limited mobility, but simply from being new to the wheel.

-Centering, pulling, creating an even thickness, these are the obstacles new ceramicists face and the same obstacles I worked to overcome.
-I worked diligently, came to open studio every Saturday, and eventually I made functional, beautiful pieces.
-In only 6 weeks I fell in love with ceramics all over again and brought a lost sense of trust back into my life.
+Centering, pulling, and creating an even thickness.
+These are the obstacles all new ceramicists face, and the same obstacles I worked to overcome.
+I worked diligently, came to open studio every Saturday, and eventually, I made functional, beautiful pieces.
+In only 6 weeks, I fell in love with ceramics all over again and brought a lost sense of trust back into my creative life.

 Summer 2022

-Here you can take a look at the pieces I was able to create in my first course, I hope these help inspire you!
+Here you can take a look at the pieces I was able to create in my first course, I hope these help to inspire you.

 Mushroom Dish